willn/go_meals_scheduling/DIRECTIONS_END_SURVEY.md

 ```

 ## Auto-check for conflicts
- Download from google spreadsheet, as tab-delimited
+If changes were made, then re-download from google spreadsheet:
 * `mv file to auto-assignments/schedule.txt`
 * `cd tests/`
 * `vi CheckForConflictsTest.php # un-comment the test_check_for_conflicts test`